We believe that outstanding care starts with outstanding people.

 Position summary:

-The Senior Director, PTSI Centre of Excellence Operations will provide strategic and operational oversight, and administrative leadership for the development and operationalization of Runnymede’s Post-Traumatic Stress Injury (PTSI) Centre of Excellence for First Responders, ensuring the delivery of high-quality, person-centered care, in alignment with the PTSI Centre of Excellence’s goals.
-This role will work closely with the PTSI Centre of Excellence Clinical and Academic Advisor, and will collaborate with other leaders across Runnymede who oversee shared corporate and administrative services
+The Senior Director, PTSI Centre of Excellence Operations provides strategic and operational leadership for the development and implementation of Runnymede’s Post-Traumatic Stress Injury (PTSI) Centre of Excellence for First Responders.
+This role will work closely with the PTSI Centre of Excellence Clinical and Academic Advisor to ensure high-quality, person-centered care and will collaborate with other leaders across Runnymede who oversee shared corporate and administrative services.

 Responsibilities include:

-• Oversee the design, implementation, and ongoing management of service navigation function for PTSI in Ontario.
+• Oversee design and implementation PTSI service navigation in Ontario.

-• Develop PTSI Centre of Excellence’s policies, programs and procedures aligned with organizational strategies and goals, and guide staff across the organization in their interpretation.
+• Develop and guide PTSI Centre of Excellence policies, programs, and procedures aligned with organizational goals and operational priorities.

-• Train/upskill Runnymede workforce extending services to PTSI Centre of Excellence in collaboration with Runnymede’s HR team and leadership to ensure they have the appropriate training and education on First Responders needs.
+• Train and upskill Runnymede workforce extending services to PTSI Centre of Excellence in collaboration with Runnymede’s HR team and leadership to ensure they have the appropriate training and education on First Responders needs.

 • Represent the department or organization in union grievances, arbitration, and bargaining.